mobify/mobifyjs/www/docs/understanding-templates.md

     }

-In this example, if the `home` object is matched, then the value `home` will be assigned to the key `context.templateName`.
+In this example, if the _home_ argument is matched, then the value `'home'` will be assigned to the key _content.templateName_.

-Mobify.js compiles all files ending in _.tmpl_ in the _/src/tmpl/_ directory and makes them available to the `context.tmpl()` function as the portion of their filename before _.tmpl_.
+By default, Mobify.js compiles files ending in _.tmpl_ from the _src/tmpl/_ directory and makes them available to `context.tmpl`.

 This example would render the template _home_, which is compiled from _src/tmpl/home.tmpl_.
 This is explained in more detail in the [Konf